As if the Beagle and the Cocker Spaniel weren’t perfect breeds on their own, the Bocker was produced to give us the ultimate combination puppy.

 My final thoughts on the Beagle and Cocker Spaniel mix

-Now that we have reached the end of this manual, you would be able to draw a conclusion about how badly you want to bring this friendly pooch home.
+Now that we have reached the end of this manual, you would be able to conclude how badly you want to bring this friendly pooch home.

-To sum it all, the Beagle and Cocker Spaniel mix is intelligent, receptive, and a very sweet dog.
+To sum it all, the Beagle and Cocker Spaniel mix are intelligent, receptive, and a very sweet dog.

 This dog will make the perfect companion to people who live in big houses and either live alone or have children who are mature enough to not mishandle this pet.

 Having said that, apartment dwellers should not be disheartened, nor should people with toddlers.